narc0tiq/factorio-updater/README.md

 ## License ##

-The source of **Factorio Update Helperr** is Copyright 2015 Octav "narc" Sandulescu.
+The source of **Factorio Update Helper** is Copyright 2015 Octav "narc" Sandulescu.
 It is licensed under the [MIT license][mit], available in this package in the file [LICENSE.md](LICENSE.md).